agroce/echidna-parade/README.md

 *****

 The echidna-parade tool has been officially "adopted" by Trail of Bits.
-The official repo and current verion is at:
+The official repo/current version is at:

 https://github.com/crytic/echidna-parade